LOWMELT® DESOLDER WIREExtra Low Temp SMD & Thru-Hole Removal & BGA Pad Re-Dressing Solder for Your PCB's!

 no nozzles!
 LowMelt®

-If you don't have a preheater, you can still desoldering
+If you don't have a preheater, use your desoldering tool

-tool, use a simple soldering iron, a and rework bench should have LowMelt®
+or a simple soldering iron.
+Rework benches should have LowMelt®

 at the technician's fingertips when needed.
 It is an